bspence7337/bSpenceSecurity/_posts/2017-08-15-Sticky-LNKz.md

 {: .mycenter}
 ## To-Do's
 I'd really like to eventually have the time to put this in a Cobaltstrike Aggressor script.
 I've already started a preliminary script, but I've been a bit stuck on how to approach it.
 I figured I could use some common shortcut types like Google, IE, Outlook, etc.. but having aggressor tie it to a hosted payload has given me some problems.
 I know it can be done, but I just haven't had the time to dig into it.
-The other nice feature I might do is create a powershell script with user-defined input that will generate the link of your choice, but again, this is on my list of things to do.
+The other nice feature I might do is create a powershell script with to generate a lnk of your choice, but again, this is on my list of things to do.

 ## Summary
 There are many ways to establish persistence and while the most desired persistence is automated without user intervention sometimes you have to use covert methods like I outlined in this post.
 I realize it isn't the most sophisticated, but in a pinch it is handy tradecraft like this that might get you out of a bind if defenders start to crack down on known persistence locations.
 With a little situational awareness and some well placed .lnk's you might be able to sneak by even the best defenders.